jimhare/Kirby-GalleryGrid/README.md

     type: gallerygrid
 ```

-Since the field itself is not visible, it doesn't matter where you place it in the blueprint (on top, or below... it doesn't matter at all).
+Since the field itself is not visible, it doesn't matter where you place it in the blueprint (on top, or below... it doesn't matter).

 **That's it** - all blueprints with this field (or ```plug-in```) will now show a preview of an image / file, instead of a text-list.